Mushf1Q-Hacks/crackr-theme-oh-my-posh/README.md

 - 💻 Real-time CPU and RAM display
 - 👤 User, current time, and working directory indicators
 - 🖥️ Fully optimized for Windows PowerShell
 - 🖋️ Requires Nerd Fonts for proper icon rendering.
-(0xProto used here)
+(0xProto Nerd font is used here)

 ---